 All Operation and Maintenance expenditure shall be borne by the concessionaire.
-However, as provided in SCA, the company shall be entitle to received lump sum financial support in the form of biannual payments by the NHAI, which shall be computed on the amount quoted in the O&M bid.
-Each installment of O&M payment shall be the product of the amount determined in accordance with the terms of the SCA and the price index multiple on the reference index date preceding the due date of payment thereof.
+However, as provided in SCA, the company shall be entitled to received lump sum financial support in the form of biannual payments by the NHAI, which shall be computed on the amount quoted in the O&M bid.
+Each installment of O&M payment shall be the product of the amount determined in accordance with clause 23.7.1 of the SCA and the price index multiple on the reference index date preceding the due date of payment thereof.